Icon for gfsd IntelliJ IDEA

 And you’re done!
 You just set up Gradle, started up your first project, created a JUnit test, and used Gradle to run it.
 You’ve also accessed the HTML report to analyze your test results.

-Ready to start writing JUnit test cases?
-Check out part 1 of our Java Unit Test Tutorial for a primer on writing test cases, and read part 2 to dig deeper into more advanced unit testing techniques.
-Sign up for our newsletter to make sure you stay updated on future content about software development and software testing, and follow us on Twitter, LinkedIn or Facebook!
+Sign up for our newsletter to make sure you stay updated on future content about software development and software testing, and follow us on X, LinkedIn, or Facebook.

 | 2023-03-19